crashcourse14/TooManyBeats/README.md

 - Do NOT sell these accounts
 - Do NOT login into another player's account
 - Do NOT give your self a custom title, UNLESS TOLD SO.

+## Future Plan
+- We will get a server when we can afford one
+- We will update the game to support PHP like we did before
+- Game will support auto-update leaderboard, as well as independent account creation